-First and foremost, it is important that The Palmer Catholic Academy's values and the relationships it encourages between everybody in the academy helps to build an "Anti-Bullying" culture.
+First and foremost, it is important that the academy's values and the relationships it encourages between everybody in the academy helps to build an "anti-bullying" culture.
 More specifically:

-- 1. Staff have Inset so that there is a common approach to the issue of bullying.
+- 1. Staff have inset so that there is a common approach to the issue of bullying.
 There is staff training on Internet/Cyber Bullying. - 2.
 Assemblies are often given on the subject, particularly stressing Christian values of, for example, concern for one's neighbour and justice for all. - 3.
 The academy buildings and grounds are constantly patrolled and any intimidating behaviour before, during and after school are conspicuously dealt with. - 4.
 The School Council/Student Voice discuss bullying as part of their regular agenda. - 5.
 We hold anti-bullying workshops with outside speakers. - 6.
 Students are taught about E-Safety as part of their IT lessons. - 7.
 Academy prefects are placed in strategic positions and told to look out for signs of bullying and report this to staff immediately.

 - 8. Students have an assigned person to whom they may talk in confidence.
 Students need to know that something will be done, and that the matter will be handled discreetly and sensitively. - 9.
-Learning Mentors and Pastoral Assistants work closely with any victims or perpetrators to challenge and change behaviour. - 10.
+Pastoral Wellbeing Mentors and Pastoral Assistants work closely with any victims or perpetrators to challenge and change behaviour. - 10.
 A counsellor has been appointed from Brentwood Catholic Children's Society to whom both bullies and victims can be referred by Head of Years. - 11.
-Well published Internet Helpline direct to the Headteacher offers the opportunity of reporting bullying for confidential investigation. - 12.
+Helpline email direct to the Designated Safeguarding Lead offers the opportunity of reporting bullying for confidential investigation. - 12.
 The policy is regularly monitored and assessed. - 13.
-Students lead assemblies across the year groups focussed on Anti-bullying and discrimination.
+Students lead assemblies across the year groups focussed on anti-bullying and discrimination.